 - Attending job fairs or workshops.

 Former temporary employees who meet eligibility for EDD may seek new temporary employment opportunities until they are hired by their employers.
-The state of Minnesota is home to a union that is called hiring hall and does not allow for certain workers to look for means of employment on their own.
-If you are part of the hiring hall union, you may have assistance when performing job searches.
+If you are part of the state’s hiring hall union, you may have assistance when performing job searches.

 Eligibility for unemployment in Minnesota may be granted to you if you have been laid off due to lack of business resources.
 However, if you were let go due to misconduct or criminal charges, you will not meet eligibility for unemployment insurance.
 Other reasons for denied unemployment coverage includes quitting your job voluntarily for no good reason.